ubccr/xdmod-supremm/docs/customization.md

 each metric in the panel is normalized so a value near 1 means a favourable value and a value near 0 indicates an unfavourable value.

-As of the 9.5 release there are five default analytics.
+There are five default analytics.
 These are the CPU usage, CPU Balance, Walltime Accuracy, Memory Efficiency and Homogeneity, see Figure 1 below.
 If the CPU usage metric is unavailable then the analytics toolbar is not displayed.
 If any of the other metrics are unavailable then an error message is displayed.